 One week later, as we were coming in for a landing at our airport of original departure, I leaned over to the wife and said, “How bout I go deal with getting our luggage while you go find the car?”
 She agreed.

 Minutes later, I hadn’t even quite reached baggage claim when I got a text from her with the car’s location.
 Just like Dad said, it was still very much parked in 20 minute parking.
 I popped outside real quick to see her approaching the car, which was practically the only one in the 20 minute lot.
 Then I saw her pull a thick stack of parking tickets from beneath its windshield wiper.

 Turns out we owed $25 per day in parking fines, which is $17 a day more than if we’d parked in long term parking.
 In total, though, there were only $125 worth of tickets, which is only $70 beyond what long term would have been, and still cheaper than paying K.T. $200 to move the car.
 And the reason for this lack of towing came down to having a sympathetic airport staff on our side.

 When the wife went to pay the tickets, the airport police officer said, “Yeah, we just got lazy with that one.”
 He said that the airport police and the airport policy makers have a bit of a disagreement with how to handle 20 minute parking violators.
 Policy is to tow them to short term and charge a healthy tow fee on top of the price of the short term parking day fee.
-He thought this was overkill, though, so they usually just left the cars where they were and gave them daily tickets–which they probably saw more money from anyway.
+The airport police thought this was overkill, though, so they usually just left the cars where they were and gave them daily tickets–which they probably saw more money from anyway.